 From the humble bean to that lovingly-poured, expertly-frothed cup ‘o joe, coffee has made quite a journey from its homeland of Ethiopia to become a global essential and social custom.
-We are living in a golden age of coffee with ecological farming practices and specialty roasts percolating the movement, helping to fill nearly two billion cups a day across the globe.
+We are living in a golden age of coffee with ecological farming practices and specialty roasts percolating the movement, filling nearly two billion cups a day across the globe.

-But despite its ubiquity and the worldwide artistry dedicated to crafting that perfect cup, to get the purest taste of the bean – in its freshest, just-roasted, form – you’ll need to go direct to the source.
-Before you hit the road (to-go cup in hand), put a pot on and enjoy our round-up of some of the planet’s most captivating coffee regions.
+To get the purest taste of the bean – in its freshest, just-roasted, form – you’ll need to go direct to the source.
+So put a pot on and enjoy our round-up of some of the planet’s most captivating coffee regions.

 True to its position on the edge of the Middle East, Turkey has a long-established coffeehouse culture, with cups glimpsed alongside backgammon boards in bazaar courtyards nationwide.
 Repairing to the kahvehane (coffeehouse) or Çay bahÇesi (tea garden) for a cuppa, accompanied by a gossip and a nargile (hookah) packed with apple tobacco, is part of the Turkish philosophy of keyif – taking life easy.